 Chase Freedom Unlimited

-This no annual fee card from Chase earns Ultimate Rewards (UR) points at a 1.5x flat rate.
-It also has a sign-up bonus worth 15,000 UR points which can be earned after spending just $500.
-The Chase Freedom Unlimited has a much better earning structure for travelers as well as a sign-up bonus.
-It’s the card that I use for my everyday purchases.
+In essence, the Chase Freedom Unlimited has a much better earning structure for travelers as well as a sign-up bonus.
+It is also the card that I use for my everyday purchases.

 Bank of America Cash Rewards Card